utsavvakil/Android-DSO/README.md

 # Android-DSO
-Android app developed to receive amplitude values from a sampling circuit via Bluetooth and plot them against time in real time.
-Thus, this app acts as a wireless DSO.
+Android Application to receive amplitude values from a sampling circuit via Bluetooth.
+The Application receives the values, and plots them against time in real time.
+Thus, this acts as a wireless DSO.